Mark Opitz and the inside story of making the great albums of Oz rock.

 I’d like to take this opportunity to say my career wouldn’t be anything without Mark Opitz, and I say that on behalf of many Australian musicians.

-Sophisto-punk will take you on a unique journey inside the bands, tours and recording studios of the music that defined an Australian generation.
+Filled with frequently hilarious, sometimes poignant, anecdotes about Mark’s experiences recording with Australia’s rock greats, this book is a unique journey inside the bands, tours and studios of the music that defined an Australian generation.